-Montpelier's third-quarter earnings per share outperformed the
+Montpelier's fourth-quarter earnings per share outperformed the

-year.
+over year.
 Montpelier Re continued its trend of outperforming

 expectations despite a competitive market, riding on the strength

 of underwriting performances.
 Montpelier remains well positioned